automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Raptorex.md

 # Raptorex
-## Description: A pint-sized precursor of T. Rex.
+## A pint-sized precursor of T. Rex.